Alexandrov geometry: foundations: Quotient spaces

-It follows that the quotient space $\spc{X}/{\sim}$ admits natural pseudometric; this is the maximal pseudometric on $\spc{X}/{\sim}$ that makes the quotient map $\spc{X}\to\spc{X}/{\sim}$ to be short.
+It follows that the quotient space $\spc{X}/{\sim}$ admits a natural quotient pseudometric; this is the maximal pseudometric on $\spc{X}/{\sim}$ that makes the quotient map $\spc{X}\to\spc{X}/{\sim}$ short.
 The corresponding metric space will be also denoted as $\spc{X}/{\sim}$ and will be called the \emph{quotient space} of $\spc{X}$ by the equivalence relation $\sim$.

-In general case the points of the metric space $\spc{X}/{\sim}$ are formed by equivalence classes in $\spc{X}$ for a wider equivalence relation.
-However, in the most of the cases we will consider, the set of equivalence classes will coincide with the set of points in the metric space $\spc{X}/{\sim}$.
+In general, the points of the metric space $\spc{X}/{\sim}$ are formed by equivalence classes in $\spc{X}$ for a wider equivalence relation.
+However, in most of the cases we will consider, the set of equivalence classes will coincide with the set of points in the metric space $\spc{X}/{\sim}$.

-\begin{thm}{Proposition} Let $\spc{X}$ be a length space and $\sim$ be an equivalence relation on $\spc{X}$, then $\spc{X}/{\sim}$ is a length space. \end{thm}
+\begin{thm}{Proposition} Let $\spc{X}$ be a length space and $\sim$ be an equivalence relation on $\spc{X}$.
+Then $\spc{X}/{\sim}$ is a length space. \end{thm}